We're Here to Care for You – Safely

 We’re here to address all your health needs

 All staff, patients and visitors in our clinical facilities must wear a mask to protect against COVID-19 transmission.
-For patients and visitors, these can be cloth face covers or personal masks.
+For patients and visitors, these can be cloth face coverings or personal masks.
 We will provide masks to patients and visitors who arrive without their own masks.

 All UW Medicine employees are required to sign a form every day at the start of their shift to indicate that they do not have a fever or symptoms of any respiratory illness.
 Those employees who have symptoms of a respiratory illness are required to stay home until they have recovered completely.
 All employees also have quick access to COVID-19 testing when they have symptoms of the disease.